caffeine01/RAGE-Source/README.md

 # RAGE-Source
-Source code for RAGE

-# Update the Axon Adresses yourselves.

-* The Axon source that I am using was created by Sir ZYX afaik.
-So, Creds to Sir ZYX for the Axon Source.
+Source code for RAGE - A Roblox LuaVM Script Executor DLL injector UI I made when i was like 12, which used the Axon source.
+Deleted Axon source because skidded cringe.